richlamdev/dependabot-slack/README.md

 * A [Github token](https://docs.github.com/en/rest/dependabot/alerts?apiVersion=2022-11-28) with _security_events_ scope to read private repositories is required.
 * [uv](https://github.com/astral-sh/uv) package manager to ensure urllib3 is installed
 * Python 3 - This was developed and tested with Python 3.10.
-Likely to work with Python 3.6 and above.  (f-strings used in print statements)
+Likely to work with Python 3.6 and above.
 * Optional: [GitHub GH CLI](https://cli.github.com/) - used to execute GH CLI commands